-Kelvin Fletcher has been consistently impressing the judges and UK public with his dancing skills alongside Oti Mabuse on Strictly Come Dancing.
+Kelvin Fletcher has been consistently impressing the judges and UK public with his dancing skills alongside Oti Mabuse on Strictly Come Dancing, so much so, he's made it all the way to the finals.
 But while his wife Elizabeth Marsland is having more of a loyally supportive role in this exciting dance story - she certainly took centre stage on the happy day they married.
 The couple tied the knot on 28 November 2015 in a day they shared exclusively with HELLO! magazine, and Kelvin said the wedding was a dream come true.

 Kelvin Fletcher married Elizabeth Marsland in November 2015 (Photo: Steven Arnstein)

 The couple, who knew each other when they were children but only got together when they met again around ten years ago, tied the knot in a magical ceremony at London’s One Mayfair, transformed for the occasion with hundreds of candles and arrangements of white roses and hydrangeas.
 "We did consider a more traditional country wedding but we both love London and thought we would make a weekend of it for everyone just before Christmas," said Kelvin.
 "We had people coming from far and wide so it seemed like a good place to all come together."

 The venue filled with loved ones, it was seeing singer and actress Elizabeth in her gown for the first time that had Kelvin teary-eyed.
 The bride looked stunning in a strapless lace fishtail dress embroidered with Swarovski crystals while her four bridesmaids – old friends Charlotte Tyree, Michelle Haining, Hayley Moynihan and Leanne Morgan – wore gold sequinned dresses with scooped backs.

 Elizabeth's four bridesmaids wore gold sequinned dresses (Photo: Steven Arnstein)